ArcGIS Blog

 Share and deploy the map

 Once you’re done preparing your map, it’s time to share and deploy it.
 From the Sharing page in Field Maps Designer, you can set the sharing level for your map and deploy it using a provided link or QR code.
-The Sign Management solution comes with a Sign Assignments group that the map is shared to by default.
+The Sign Management solution comes with a Sign Maintenance group that the map is shared to by default.
 Once you add users to this group, they’ll have access to the map in Field Maps.

 Sharing page